 If both slopes are equal or we say the input voltage is the same as the reference voltage, the total time becomes

 - It provides better noise immunity than other ADC types.

 - The accuracy demands highly precise external components.

-- The ADC slows down with the increase in the resolution that is why it is not used in data acquisition.
+- This type of ADC slows down with an increase in resolution, which is why its use is not common in data acquisition.

 - R-2R Ladder DAC – Explained with Example Circuit Diagram

 - PIC Microcontroller ADC

 - Display ADC value on 4-digit 7-Segment Display using Pic Microcontroller

 - HX711 24-Bit Analog-to-Digital Converter (ADC) for Weigh Scales